-A 24-pin main power supply connector (J24) and two 8-pin power connectors (JPWR1/JPWR2) are provided on the serverboard.
+A 24-pin main power supply connector (J24) and an 8-pin CPU power connector (JPWR1) must be connected to the power supply.
 These power connectors meet the SSI EPS 12V specification.
-These power connectors must be connected to your power supply.
 See the table on the right for pin definitions.